 Yikes!
 This is not a happy topic.
-Fleas ARE NASTY … Evil, itchy, irritating, and possibly allergic reaction causing!
+Fleas… Evil, itchy, irritating, and possibly allergic reaction causing!
 I am afraid that it is true, sometimes, we dogs get fleas.
 So, can you use dog flea shampoo on cats?
 Because, we sometimes share these pesky things with the cats of the house … and when you’ve got fleas in the house, all you want is one product to get rid of ALL the fleas!

 So Can You Use Dog Flea Shampoo on Cats?

 In a word: no. No, you cannot use flea shampoo made for dogs on the cats.
 The ingredients that they use to kill the fleas in dog shampoo can be toxic for cats and devastating for kittens.
 Likewise, it is not a good idea to use cat flea shampoo on dogs.

 There are a few flea shampoos out there that are specifically made for both dogs and cats.
 Keep an eye out for those if you have dogs and cats.
 Even with such products, read the label carefully.
 There are some common ingredients to avoid.

 Pyrethrins/pyrethroids are ingredients found in many flea and tick products for dogs, especially topical ones.
 Even a small amount can be toxic to the household cat.
 If your cat likes to massage or lick your dog it’s best to keep them apart for a while if you apply a topical flea product to your dog.
 If your cat does get a hold of some of this yucky stuff keep an eye out for symptoms including vomiting, hypersalivation, tremors, and seizures, among others.